drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Did you notice that in both snippets, we didn't pass any animation to our :py:class:`~manim.scene.scene.Scene` but the append animation still played?
 This is thanks to the ``self`` that we pass as the first argument to our :py:class:`~m_array.MArray` constructor, which is basically a reference to the current :py:class:`~manim.scene.scene.Scene`.

 However, if you'd like to play the animation yourself, we have got you covered!
-The :py:class:`~m_array.MArrayElement` method returns a list of :py:class:`~manim.animation.animation.Animation` that you can pass to the :py:func:`Scene.play() <manim.scene.scene.Scene.play>` method as follows:
+The :py:class:`~m_array.MArrayElement` method returns a list of :py:class:`~manim.animation.animation.Animation` that you can pass to the :py:meth:`Scene.play() <manim.scene.scene.Scene.play>` method as follows:

 .. code-block:: python
     :linenos: